rnpbr/opennetworking-docs/docs/en/Guias/Netbox/Plugins/Napalm/index.md

 :simple-target: **Purpose**:

-This tab is useful for validating physical connections between devices, verifying the network topology in real-time, and detecting cabling or port configuration errors, in an automated manner integrated into the NetBox interface.
+This tab is useful for validating physical connections between devices, checking the network topology in real time, and detecting cabling or port configuration errors, in an automated way and integrated into the NetBox interface.

 ### :fontawesome-solid-gear: 5.3 Config
-The Config tab, allows the direct visualization of the network device configurations, extracted remotely through the API.
+The Config tab allows direct viewing of the network device's configurations, extracted remotely via the API.
 It presents different versions of the configuration file, useful for comparison, auditing, and troubleshooting.

 :material-file: **Types of Configurations Displayed**: